On-route place guide

 Practical notes

-Huntington helps the Massachusetts build feel like a route, not just a set of Berkshire pages.
+Huntington helps the Massachusetts guide feel like a route, not just a set of Berkshire pages.
 It works best when travelers want eastward continuity and restraint more than one more major destination stop.

 Current guide